-This changed for the better after she had met some fellow students who studied at the IVA (the Industrial Design Academy in Eindhoven).
+This changed for the better after she met some fellow students who studied at the IVA (the Industrial Design Academy in Eindhoven).
 The possibility of a professional creative career really appealed to her because it felt as if her own creativity had been dormant for so long.
 And suddenly, it was wide awake.
 However, she persevered and completed her studies at Fontys.
-But in the meantime she had started putting together a portfolio and after her graduation she was accepted at the Gerrit Rietveld Academie in Amsterdam.
+But in the meantime, she started putting together a portfolio and after her graduation, she was accepted at the Gerrit Rietveld Academie in Amsterdam.

-Initially, she enrolled for the short educational program, however she ultimately switched to the fulltime program.
+Initially, she enrolled in the short educational program, however, she ultimately switched to the full-time program.
 She has attended Rietveld for five years and truly enjoyed her studies.
 The Art Academy was her playground, a place where she truly felt at home.
 “Every course broadened my perspective, broadened my … whole being”, Avantia explains with a twinkle in her eye.
 “I learned to think conceptually and, perhaps even more importantly, how to convert those conceptual thoughts into art!”

 “It was hard, having to start all over again, but through the years I did visit the island and I even had a few exhibitions.
 The Curacao art scene has always welcomed me with open arms.”

 Avantia is a conceptual artist.
 She is always exploring, searching for beauty and quality, in a very playful way.
 “People on Curacao seem to have different expectations when it comes to art.
 The majority seems to expect something beautiful and realistic, painted in bright colors, but I like to break through these barriers.
 Stimulate people with different concepts.
 Hold a mirror up to them hopeful that they will recognize themselves.
 For example, my collage tiles.
 I use all kinds of different materials and techniques to create an image: magazines, printed digital images, Photoshop, vintage images, botanic drawings, dried plants or flowers… I glue my materials on a tile, glaze it and let it harden.”